clarkgrubb/data-tools/doc/TOUR.md

 <a name="bad-bytes"/>
 ## bad bytes

-Not all sequences of bytes are valid UTF-8; the *data tools* with throw exceptions when invalid bytes are encountered.
+Not all sequences of bytes are valid UTF-8; the *data tools* throw exceptions when invalid bytes are encountered.
 A drastic way to deal with the problem is to strip the invalid bytes:

     $ iconv -c -f UTF-8 -t UTF-8 < INPUT_FILE > OUTPUT_FILE

-Here is how to find non-ASCII bytes:
+Here is a way to find non-ASCII bytes:

     grep --color='auto' -P -n "[\x80-\xFF]+"